Your Practice Needs You!

 Please don't take offence...

 It is Practice policy to triage calls to ensure that problems are dealt with in a timely fashion by the appropriate person.
-On the instructions of the GP, the Receptionist will always ask you to provide basic details about why you need to speak to a doctor.
+If you ask for an appointment on the same day as you call, on the instructions of the GP, the Receptionist will always ask you to provide simple details about why you need to speak to a doctor.
 This is so that you can be directed to the right person to answer your query quickly.